amajdalawi/TAIProject/README.md

 Stages of project will be:
-1. Prepare dataset by merging all the training data csv files
+1. Prepare dataset by merging all the training data csv files [DONE]
 2. Prepare the pipelines
 3. Define the metrics used to analyze the data (MSE)
 4. Define a few parameters for finding the best hyperparameters (for KNN, RandomForset, MLP, SVM)